notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

         .expect("DATABASE_URL must be set");

     // Establishes a connection to the DB
-    // again, `expect()` is used because a ConnectionResult is returned.
     // https://docs.diesel.rs/diesel/connection/trait.Connection.html#tymethod.establish
     PgConnection::establish(&database_url)
         .expect(&format!("Error connecting to {}", database_url))
 }
 ```

-`establish_connection` returns a [`PgConnection`], which will let us establish a connection to our Postgres database.
+`establish_connection` returns a [`PgConnection`], which is the connection to our Postgres database.
 If we were to use SQLite or MySQL,
-then we would use the appropriate diesel imports for those backends and NOT use `PgConnection`.
+then our return type would be of a different connection type.
+All backend connection types are now imported with the `diesel::prelude`.

-Remember that `.env` file from Part I of the series?
+Remember that `.env` file from [Part I] of the series?
 Well, this is the first important piece of code where we need it.
 `dotenv().ok();` loads the environment variables from our `.env` file, which should be in the current directory
 or any of the parent directories.
 Documentation for `dotenv` can be found [here](https://github.com/purpliminal/rust-dotenv).

-The `database_url` grabs the database url string from the environment variables we just loaded and unwrapped via the `expect()` method.
+The `database_url` variable grabs the database url string from the environment variables we just loaded and unwrapped via the `expect()` method.
 We can then call the [`establish()`] method provided by `PgConnection` and pass in the `database_url`, which will grant us a connection to
 our Postgres database!